TobseTobse/DD-WRT_NordVPN/README.md

 To run the shell scripts you need a router capable of running DD-WRT.
 You can check your router at https://dd-wrt.com/site/support/router-database.
 If it's not in the list get a decent router which is in the list.
+Your router should have enough memory to support curl: https://forum.dd-wrt.com/phpBB2/viewtopic.php?p=1183057.
 The router must dispose of a USB slot.
 If it doesn't have a USB slot get a decent router which has a USB slot.
 Then follow the instructions on dd-wrt.com to get the DD-WRT firmware running on your router.
 When DD-WRT is up and running ensure that an OpenVPN client is available (_Services > VPN_) and supports User Pass Authentication.